shankarmsy/shankarmsy.github.io/output/stories/intro.md

 .. type: text
 -->

 Thanks for visiting.
 I am **Shankar Muthuswamy**, an aspiring Data Scientist, avid technology enthusiast and a father.
-The aim of this blog is to serve as a journal for my ideas, experiments and projects as I work my way into the deep horizons of data science.
+The aim of this blog is to serve as a journal for my ideas, experiments and projects as I pursue a career in data science.

 I've not chosen these topics for any specific reason other than to learn something new and I am not sure of their scientific value but sharing with the hope that someone somewhere finds it useful.
-The topics won't be restricted to data science, I intend to blog about anything technical that excites me in this journey.
+The topics won't be restricted to data science though, I intend to blog about anything technical that excites me in this journey.

->***From my own experience, I've always learned things better and faster when I tried to teach it to someone.
-So that in essence is the mission statement for this blog***

 Comments are most welcome.
-I always appreciate constructive feedback in any form or shape and take expert rebuttals on the chin.

-If you have the luxury of time click [here](/stories/background.html) to learn more about my background and hear why I chose Data Science.
-Otherwise, Happy reading!
+Click [here](/stories/background.html) to learn more about my background.

-Cheers!
+**Share More, Learn More!**
 Shankar

 <a href="https://github.com/shankarmsy">